 The send method in this version compresses the incoming data before sending it on to the client.
+We don't have room for the example, but it's possible to write a client that extracts the gzipped content.

 Now that we have these two decorators, we can write code that dynamically switches between them when responding.
 This example is not complete, but it illustrates the logic we might follow to mix and match decorators: